SolidRun/atf-marvell/docs/plat/marvell/armada/doimage.rst

 The "doimage" supports both trusted and untrusted flash image formats.
 Untrusted image is normally created by standalone self-contained "doimage" executable.
-Trusted image requres production of digital signatures for various flash image components.
+Trusted image requires production of digital signatures for various flash image components.

 Each signature is created using dedicated RSA-2048 private key and later